squantrill/documentation/team/README.md

 For creating a new release, you need to have ant installed

-- Change the version number in build.xml, commit and push it to master
-- Change the version number and status in core/includes/version.php and push it to master
+- Change the version number in the following files and push them to master:
+-- build.xml
+-- composer.json
+-- kimai.json
+-- includes/version.php
 - Switch to your bash (this script is for unix based systems)

 ```